-At March 31, 2022, the Company had cash of \$9,023 compared to cash of \$21,995 for the previous year.
+At December 31, 2022, the Company had cash of \$339 compared to cash of \$9,023 at March 31, 2022.
 The Company has no off-balance sheet financing.
-The Company has no long-term debt.

 The following loans represent funds advanced by investors who are assisting in implementing the Company's business plan.
 Receipt of these loans is providing the working capital for the Company to prepare financial statements and for corporate registrations.
 As a result, the Company has gained further time in which to implement its intended business plan.